kalebheitzman/moodle-local_xlate/DEVELOPER.md

   text, and a short hash.
 See `KEY_GENERATION.md` for full details.
 - Inline markup from the DOM (anchor tags, emphasis, spans, etc.) is preserved when creating the captured string so translation prompts keep semantic hints instead of reducing everything to plain text.
+When applying translations in non-source languages the AMD module sanitizes translator-supplied HTML against a curated inline-tag whitelist (links, emphasis, spans, code, etc.) and strips unknown tags/unsafe attributes before calling `innerHTML`, keeping the promise of markup fidelity without risking script injection.
 - Successful capture updates Moodle DB, bumps the bundle version, and invalidates caches so subsequent requests fetch fresh bundles.